 Cos 30 degree value is √3/2.
-To recall, Trigonometry angles are the angles obtained from the ratios of the trigonometric functions.
 The term “trigonometry” deals with the study of the measurements of right-angled triangles with parameters such as length, height and angles of the triangle.
 The important trigonometric angles are 0, 30, 45, 60, 90, 180, 270 and 360.
 The angles for six trigonometric functions like sine, cosine, tangent, cosecant, secant and cotangent can be found easily.
 In this article, let’s discuss the value of cos 30 degrees in detail.

 What is Cos 30° Value?